blinktrade/BlinkTradeJS/README.md

 ```

-**NOTE** that these events will only be called to the current deposit / withdraw created,
+**NOTE** that these events will only be called to the current deposit / withdraw created.
-if you want to listen to any deposit / withdraw updates, you should use `onDepositRefresh(callback)` and `onWithdrawRefresh()` instead.
+If you want to listen to any deposit / withdraw updates, you should use `onDepositRefresh(callback)` and `onWithdrawRefresh()` instead.

 ```js